 Website exit surveys also come in handy for landing page optimization and copy validation.

 They can help identify the content and copy that resonate with your audience.

 This is particularly true if you’re running ads and using custom landing pages tailored to your audience, instead of sending everybody to the same page.
 These targeted visitors tend to have a higher than normal bounce rate, but they are still important, so you want to reduce this bounce rate.

-Such surveys can help you optimize your conversion rate to reach 28%, as stated in this study.
+Such surveys can help you optimize your conversion rate to reach 28%.

 Sign-up Exit Survey

 For any SaaS manager, one of the key struggles is conversion rate optimization, and how to make sure that people who actually express interest in their product (i.e., those who started the signup process or visited the pricing page) convert.